Swedish crown jumps after central bank keeps rates unchanged

 That has seen the euro left behind as expectations for an economic recovery from the pandemic has pressured the U.S. dollar and driven a rally in riskier currencies such as the Australian dollar.

-Still, the fresh fall in oil put the brakes on the charging Aussie AUD=D3, which had climbed more than 1% earlier and has recovered nearly a fifth from a 17-year low struck last month.

-Elsewhere the pound GBP= gained 0.3% to $1.2456, having earlier been pressured after Prime Minister Boris Johnson warned it was too dangerous to relax a strict lockdown in Britain.

-(Reporting by Tom Wilson; Additional reporting by Tom Westbrook; Editing by Sam Holmes & Simon Cameron-Moore)
+(Reporting by Tom Wilson; Additional reporting by Sujata Rao in London; Editing by Kirsten Donovan)

 ((tom.westbrook@tr.com; +65 6318 4876;))